Frequently Asked Questions

 What does ‘reinstatement’ mean?

 Reinstatement is a combination of repair, restoration, reconstruction/rebuild and seismic strengthening.
-Reinstating the Cathedral means that, for most people, it would look the same as it did pre-earthquake.
-The reinstatement will retain as many of the heritage features and as much of the gothic revival design as possible and, where practicable, the original materials will be re-used.
-Some deconstruction will likely be required to make the building safe.
+For most people the main Cathedral building will look much the same as it did pre-earthquake.
+It will retain many of its heritage features and much of the gothic revival design, and where practicable, the original materials will be re-used.
+Some partial deconstruction will likely be required to make the building safe for future reinstatement.